benlenabat/BackSpace/index.md

 * Prop filter allows you to search for a prop by its physcial location.
 * The filters you have to select are Shelf, Tier, and Container.
-* shelf is which shelf it is on, tier is what level on the shelf it is on *0 for the floor, 1 for the first level, etc*, and container is the description of the container it is in.
+* Shelf is which shelf it is on, tier is what level on the shelf it is on *0 for the floor, 1 for the first level, etc*, and container is the description of the container it is in.
 * **Note:** Most large items will not be inside of a container.

 ## 7th Tab: Prop List